sudocodedev/sudocodedev/README.md

 </h1>

 <p align="justify">
-I'm a passionate software engineer with a knack for building innovative solutions and exploring new technologies.
-My journey in the world of coding began with a love for problem-solving and has grown into a deep-rooted passion for creating robust applications that make an impact.
+    I'm a self-taught passionate Web Developer from India 🇮🇳.
 </p>
 <br>

 ### 🚀 Here's what I'm up to:

-- Crafting elegant code and contributing to open-source projects ✨.
+- Love contributing to open-source projects ✨.
 - Exploring the realms of full-stack development, IoT & Machine Learning.
 - Sharing my insights and experiences through tech blogs.
 - Solving challenging problems and turning ideas into reality.